Louis Armstrong New Orleans International Airport: Post-Katrina Recovery and Debut of New Terminal

-On January 17, 2008, the city's aviation board voted on an amended incentive program that waives landing fees for the first two airlines to fly nonstop into a city not presently served from the airport.
-Under the new ruling, landing fees will be waived for up to two airlines flying into an "underserved destination airport."

-Recent years

-In 2013, city leaders started approaching different airlines with the goal of convincing one of them to introduce a link between New Orleans and a European metropolis.
-Their efforts paid off when British Airways returned to Louisiana in March 2017 with nonstop Boeing 787 service to London's Heathrow Airport.
-In May, Condor reconnected New Orleans to Frankfurt, this time with seasonal, nonstop service.

 MSY served 9,785,394 passengers in 2014, exceeding for the first time in the post-Katrina era the total passenger count of 9,733,179 achieved in 2004, the last full calendar year prior to Katrina's landfall in August 2005.
 A new record passenger count was set by the airport in 2015.
 10,673,301 passengers were served, eclipsing the earlier record of 9.9 million passengers, set in 2000.
+In 2019 the airport served 13.1 million passengers.

-In December 2015, the New Orleans Aviation Board, along with New Orleans Mayor Mitch Landrieu and City Council, approved a plan to build a new $598 million terminal building on the north side of the airport property with two concourses and 30 gates.
-Designed by world-renowned Argentine-American architect Cesar Pelli, construction on the new main terminal began in January 2016, with Hunt-Gibbs-Boh-Metro listed as the contractor at-risk.
+In December 2015, the New Orleans Aviation Board, along with New Orleans Mayor Mitch Landrieu and the City Council, approved a plan to build a new $598 million terminal building on the north side of the airport property with two concourses and 30 gates.
+Designed by Argentine-American architect Cesar Pelli, construction on the new main terminal began in January 2016.
 During the construction, the scope of the project was expanded so the terminal would feature 35 gates.
+In March 2017, British Airways resumed flying to MSY, commencing nonstop service to London's Heathrow Airport using Boeing 787 widebody aircraft.

 The new terminal opened in November 2019 at a cost of $1.3 billion.
+The former terminal, located on the south side of the airfield, is no longer in regular commercial use.

 Facilities

 Terminal

-MSY has a single terminal with three concourses and 35 gates.
+MSY has a single operational terminal with three concourses labeled A, B, and C. There are a total of 35 gates.
 Departures and Ticketing are on Level 3, TSA Security Screening is on Level 2, and Arrivals and Baggage Claim are on Level 1.
 International flights are processed in Concourse A, which contains the airport's customs facilities.